m4-k131/dream-cli/README.md

 # dream-cli

-CLI for a deepdream-implementation.
+CLI for a deepdream-implementation using Google's inception-model.
 Place the image(s) you want to render into the "Images" folder and run dreamcli.py

 # Settings